He called to the element he knew best.

 Rats watched them pass, their eyes like wet coins.
 The walls were smeared with old chalk glyphs: street spells, prayers, half-erased warnings.

-By the time they reached the rusted steel door, dusk had fallen.
+By the time they reached the old door, dusk had fallen.

 Kazuo knocked once, twice, pause, then once more.